Pages

 Metroid Prime 4, a sequel 18 years in the making.
 Well, 8 years in development, but it's been 18 years since Metroid Prime 3 came out on the Wii.
 And I guess it's a sequel in name only because the story doesn't have a whole lot to do with the original trilogy.
 Sylux is the only real connection to the old Prime games.
 But it still plays like Metroid Prime.
 Well, maybe more like Metroid Prime meets another famous Nintendo series.

-Metroid Prime 4 takes place in that ever expanding time period in between Metroid 1 and 2, just like the other MP games.
-So no fusion, no Adams, and no baby.
+Metroid Prime 4 takes place somewhere between Other M and Fusion in a new place in universe.
+So no Metroid fusion, no Adams, no Chozo, and no baby.
 In the game’s intro, Sylux, along with a gang of Space Pirates and Metroids, attacks a Galactic Federation base where they're analyzing a mysterious artifact, one thing leads to another, and Samus ends up being teleported away to a planet called Viewros.
 Now she has to collect 5 magic gems to activate a teleporter to get back home.
 Unfortunately, her ship wasn't teleported with her.

 Viewros was once inhabited by the Lamorn, a highly advanced civilization that learned how to harness psychic powers and make badass bikes.
 They're kind of like Chozo, but Axolotls instead of birds.
 Axolotls are those cute Mexican salamanders with tentacle-like gills coming out of their heads.
 The ruins of their civilization are everywhere on Viewros and you learn about what happened to them by scanning stuff throughout the game.
 Even though they're long gone, they left messages and technology for Samus, who they call “the chosen one”.
 They're psychic, so they knew she was coming.